 - Charges large amounts just prior to filing

 The most common type of fraud in bankruptcy is charging large amounts just before filing.
-If a debtor purchases a $5,000 Rolex watch the day before filing the credit card fraud is obvious.
-The Bankruptcy code says luxury purchases and cash advances are especially suspected.
-Charges over $750 within 90 days can be objected to.
-Creditors rarely file adversary objections over purchases for necessities such as tires or medications.
-Charging for necessities are rarely fraud.
-The punishment for charging on accounts just prior to filing is that the item you charged must be paid for.
+If a debtor purchases a $5,000 Rolex watch the day before filing, the fraud is obvious.
+In fact, when filing Bankruptcy, luxury purchases and cash advances are especially suspect.
+In fact, charges over $750 within 90 days raises objections.
+Usually, the punishment for charging on accounts just prior to filing is that the charges must be paid.
+However, creditors rarely file adversary objections over purchases for necessities such as tires or medications.
+Fortunately, charging for necessities is rarely considered fraudulent.

 Preferential and Fraudulent Transfers as Bankruptcy Fraud

 The second type of Chapter 7 or 13 bankruptcy fraud involves any transfer or deception to the court about assets in a bankruptcy case.
 “Preferential or fraudulent transfers” include repossessions, garnishments, and foreclosures as well as gifts from the debtor to family members.
-Whenever a garnishment, foreclosure, or repossession happens, it is a transfer of an asset without giving back anything of value.
-Transfers for less than the fair market value are considered preferential or fraudulent and can be recovered.
+To further explain, when a garnishment, foreclosure, or repossession happens, you transfer an asset without getting back anything of value.
+In other words, transfers for less than the fair market value are preferential or fraudulent and are recoverable.

-Often a debtor is tempted to sell property to a friend or relative just prior to filing.
-If the sale is for the fair market value and the debtor is paid the full value of the item there is no problem.
-However when the transfer is for less than fair market value the transfer becomes a fraudulent transfer and the trustee may recover the property and sell it.
-Since the debtor transferred the property he no longer owns it and again he can’t exempt it.
+It is tempting to sell property to a friend or relative just prior to filing.
+But, if the sale is for the fair market value and the Debtor is paid the full value of the item, then, there is no problem.
+However, when the transfer is for less than fair market value, the transfer becomes a fraudulent transfer.
+Then, the Trustee may recover the property and sell it.
+Also, after the Debtor transfers the property, the Debtor no longer owns the property and it is not exempt.